-- Peak Flow diary demonstrating >20% variability would be considered abnormal - Spirometry trace, with reversibility, demonstrating an increase of FEV1 of 200mls and 12% or greater than 400mls

-If there is uncertainty, do you have access to a FeNO machine in order to demonstrate eosinophilic inflammation which may provide support for an asthma diagnosis?
+- Peak Flow diary demonstrating >20% variability would be considered abnormal - Spirometry trace, with reversibility, demonstrating an increase of FEV1 of 200mls and 12% or greater than 400mls If there is uncertainty, do you have access to a FeNO machine in order to demonstrate eosinophilic inflammation which may provide support for an asthma diagnosis?
+During the COVID-19 pandemic period spirometry has been put on hold and in many areas remains so.
+If there is diagnostic uncertainty.
+PCRS has produced a guide to support diagnostic work-up during COVID-19 https://bit.ly/3HcyljC

-- Have you checked the patient's medical history?
-If a patient has all of the following typical clinical features, they are considered to have a high probability of asthma.4 Is there a record of any or all of the following in the notes? - Recurrent episodes of symptoms ('attacks') - Wheeze confirmed by a healthcare professional - A personal or family history of atopy - A past record of variable airflow obstruction (see above) - No features to suggest an alternative diagnosis - Have you checked the patient's understanding of the pathophysiology of asthma and which inhaler does what with regards to bronchoconstriction and inflammation?
+√ Have you checked the patient's medical history?

+If a patient has all of the following typical clinical features, they are considered to have a high probability of asthma.4 Is there a record of any or all of the following in the notes?

+- Recurrent episodes of symptoms - Wheeze confirmed by a healthcare professional - A personal or family history of atopy - A past record of variable airflow obstruction (see above) - No features to suggest an alternative diagnosis

+✓ Have you checked the patient's understanding of the pathophysiology of asthma and which inhaler does what with regards to bronchoconstriction and inflammation?

 Draw a picture of the airways or use an airways model to demonstrate this.
 You can order airway models from neelam.zafar@Cipla.com.
 Use terminology such as, "asthma is like eczema on the inside, and the steroid reduces the inflammation in your airways, just like when you rub steroid cream onto eczema".
 Talk to the patient about where their blue reliever inhaler acts i.e. on the muscles surrounding the airway but does nothing to treat the inflammation.
+If you have access to a FeNO device a raised result will further demonstrate the presence of inflammation

-Have you reviewed inhaler technique for currently prescribed inhaler types?
+✓ Have you reviewed inhaler technique or currently prescribed inhaler types?

 Poor technique may be responsible for inadequate control.
-Observing technique is not enough, poor technique must be corrected.1
+Observing technique is not enough, poor technique must be corrected and appropriate coaching delivered.
+It is also important to ensure that there is consistency in the types of devices selected (avoiding mixing different devices such as pMDIs and DPIs).1

-Have you discussed and reviewed adherence to therapy?
+√ Have you discussed and reviewed adherence to therapy?